FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 Overwrite settings
 ------------------

-These settings only apply if the roundtrip feature of the extension builder is enabled in the extension configuration.
+These settings only apply if the roundtrip feature of the Extension Builder is enabled in the extension configuration.

 The nesting reflects the file structure: a setting applies to a file or recursive to all files and subfolders.